junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas's blood smudges everywhere on the leather seat.

-But Cas doesn't say anything or complain, just letting them handle him, but Dean pays enough attention now to notice the things he's sure he would have missed if it were the old him -- every little change in his breath, every little flinch and frown, he notices them and they eat him up like ants biting on his heart -- he wonders why it seems it's the first time he's seen Cas so vulnerable and broken, if it's because he used to be too oblivious to how much and how easily Cas can get hurt, and if it just started to happen because of what Metatron made him realize.
+But Cas doesn't say anything or complain, just letting them handle him, but Dean pays enough attention now to notice the things he's sure he would have missed if it were the old him -- every little change in his breath, every little flinch and frown, he notices them and they eat him up like ants biting on his heart -- he wonders why it seems it's the first time he's seen Cas so vulnerable and broken, if it's because he used to be too oblivious to how badly and how easily Cas could get hurt, and if it just started to happen because of what Metatron made him realize.

 Dean tries really, really hard to make Cas comfortable.
 And he tries even harder to make sure himself is as far away to Cas as possible.
 Especially his lips.

+He makes sure his fingers don't linger on Cas's bloody trench coat or pat his shoulder.
+He makes sure Cas is an arm's distance away almost all the time.
+He lets Sam handle Cas's head side, so he can be at the foot's side.

-He doesn't meet Cas's eyes during the whole time.
+He doesn't meet Cas's eyes during the whole time, even when he knows the angel is wincing and squinting at him.

 He rushes to the driver's seat the moment they get Cas into the back seat, flooring the car toward the bunker.

 They settle Cas in the farthest room at the end of the corridor to Dean's room.
 Dean says because this one is closer to the bathroom and the library.
 Cas doesn't comment.

-The angel curls up in the bed like a baby in the womb when Dean finishes bandaging his stomach -- he has sent the shaky and uneven Sammy to bed the moment they got home, so it's just the two of them now.
+The angel curls up in the bed like a baby in the womb when Dean finishes bandaging his stomach -- he has sent the shaky and unsteady Sammy to the bed the moment they got home, so it's just the two of them now.

-Dean never stops frowning at him during the whole time, the lines on his face and around his eyes stiff and tight.
+Dean never stops frowning during the whole time, the lines on his face and around his eyes stiff and tight.
 He bites his lips.

+The wound is too deep, too horrifying, too hideous, and it's not healing on its at all.
+Dean doesn't let himself think what has caused this, who has almost torn Cas's body apart like tearing apart a plastic bag, what has happened.
+He can't, because if he does, he'll have to imagine what would happen if he's too late, if Cas doesn't survive this, and then his hands will start shaking.

 It takes all the energy to keep his hands steady.
-So Dean just stares at the places his hands go, and avoids Cas's eyes.
+So Dean just stares at the places his hands and needles and bandage go, and avoids Cas's eyes.
 This is easier.

 Cas is half passing out when he's done with the first-aid stuff and tucks the cover around his body.

 "Dean --" Cas says weakly.

-"Whatever you got to say, it can wait till tomorrow," Dean says stiffly, throwing the scissor and remaining bandage and sterilizer and all the things they just used back into the kit, turning to his back.
+"Whatever you got to say, it can wait till tomorrow," Dean says roughly, throwing the scissor and remaining bandage and sterilizer and all the things they just used back into the kit, turning to his back.

 "I'm sorry," Cas pants, saying desperately behind him.
 "I'm really sorry."

 Dean pauses in his move, holding the little box tight.
 Oh, right, he's almost forgot what happened last time they saw each other, what this must look like to Cas.
 He was the bloody one being beaten to the ground by a brainwashed Cas last time, and that's before Cas decided he couldn't trust Dean with the angel tablet and flew away alone.
 They couldn't find him for more than a month, and he couldn't even call Cas when he freaked out to find out Sam was tricked by a freaking rogue reaper to be sent to Purgatory, and he had to kill the only other friend he'd call a brother.
 Cas wasn't there when he buried Benny.
-Cas wasn't there when he was confronted by Naomi and mocked for not putting up an angel ward against all angels.
+Cas wasn't there when he was confronted by Naomi and mocked for not putting up an angel ward against all angels, for still hoping and wishing for Cas to come back to him, when Naomi used a simple sentence to almost break all his will: "I only wish he felt the same way", and deep down, no matter how much he didn't want to believe, he thought, maybe Naomi was right.
 Everyday he didn't hear from Cas, he'd imagine he might be killed or brainwashed or tortured or worse.
 And now, finally with him back in the bunker, tucked under a nice fuzzy cover in the warm soft bed, Dean remembers, he should be pissed.
 Right, feeling pissed, this is easy -- *easier*.

 "Like I said, tomorrow."
-Dean answers, still with his back to Cas.
-He can imagine the way Cas's eyes linger on his back, big and worried and apologetic, just from how prickling his skin feels, and he's so afraid to see him like this.
+Dean answers stiffly, still with his back to Cas.
+He can imagine the way Cas's eyes linger on his back, big and worried and apologetic and sad, just from how prickling his skin feels, and he's so afraid to see him like this.
 He's so scared.
 So he turns off the light instead, and moves toward the door.
 "Get some rest," he says, and closes the door.

 Dean presses his back to the wall next to the door for a long moment, feeling his breath broken and wet.
 This is so messed up.
 But he can't think of another way.